Geometric generation of the wrapped Fukaya category of Weinstein manifolds and sectors: Continuation maps

-The first square commutes because of the structure of the compactification of the one-dimensional parametrised moduli spaces and the second by the choice of augmentations.
-(Recall that $\Upsilon_\pm$ simply are the identity maps here.) \end{proof} \begin{lemma} Let $\Delta = \{ 0 \}$ be of type (ii).
-Then Diagram \eqref{commutation between continuation maps} commutes. \end{lemma} \begin{proof} We assume, without loss of generality, that the moduli space of negative formal dimension is $\mathfrak{M}^0_{L_1, L_1}(\mathbf{q}^1, y_-, \mathbf{q}^0, y_+; H_+, J^0_\bullet)$.
-By Lemma~\ref{variation of J case iii} the continuation maps for the change of almost complex structure are $\Upsilon_- = Id$ and
+\begin{lemma} Let $\Delta = \{ 0 \}$ be of type (ii).
+Then Diagram \eqref{commutation between continuation maps} commutes. \end{lemma} \begin{proof} We assume, without loss of generality, that the moduli space of negative formal dimension is By Lemma~\ref{variation of J case iii} the continuation maps for the change of almost complex structure are $\Upsilon_- = Id$ and

 The structure of the compactification of one-dimensional parametrised moduli spaces implies that